Should you buy to let through a limited company?

 Personal ownership of a buy-to-let property

-The previously allowed tax relief on mortgage interest is being phased out by 25% each year until the 2019/2020 tax year where it will have completely disappeared.
+The previously allowed tax relief on mortgage interest has been phased out by 25% each year until the 2019/2020 tax year when it will have completely disappeared.
 Instead, a tax credit is being applied after your property profits have been calculated.
 The tax credit is equivalent to basic rate (currently 20%) tax relief on the mortgage interest.

 If you are a basic rate tax payer with income just short of the higher rate threshold, your rental income (less allowable expenses, not including mortgage interest) will now be added to the rest of your income to set your highest rate of tax.